ramensoftware/windows-11-taskbar-styling-guide/Themes/Squircle/README.md

 The theme is integrated into the mod, and can be simply selected from the mod's
 settings:

-* Open the Windows 11 Start Menu Styler mod in Windhawk.
+* Open the Windows 11 Taskbar Styler mod in Windhawk.
 * Go to the "Settings" tab.
 * Select the theme and save the settings.